 My name is András Bárány ['ɒndrɑːʃ 'bɑːrɑːɲ].
 I am currently a post-doctoral researcher at the School of African and Oriental Studies (SOAS) in London, working on Irina Nikolaeva's AHRC-funded project Prominent Possessors (see also here).

 I did my PhD in the Department of Theoretical and Applied Linguistics at the University of Cambridge, as a member of the ReCoS project.
-ReCoS deals with comparative syntax and the notion of parameters.
+ReCoS dealt with comparative syntax and the notion of parameters.

 In my PhD dissertation, Differential object marking in Hungarian and the morphosyntax of case and agreement, I explored the cross-linguistic variation of different phenomena relating to agreement and case-marking in a number of languages, including differential object marking (DOM, see Wikipedia), inverse agreement, and global case splits.